IBM-Blockchain/HSM/Z-HSM/README.md

   The master node IP Address (indicated by `INTERNAL-IP` field) is: `9.47.152.235`

-  Use below command to get the CLUSTER-IP and the interanl and external port of the service
+  Use below command to get the CLUSTER-IP and the internal and external port of the service

 ```sh
 kubectl get service pkcs11-proxy -n <NAMESPACE>